collapsed-stacks/startups/questions/5649/are-there-any-surveys-on-time-to-secure-capital.md

 - tagged: `funding`, `fundraising`
 - score: 2

-<p>Yes, I know the proverbial 'Allow for 6 to 9 months or a year' saying.
-What I want to find is some survey or article that is based on primary data and shows the real distribution of time to 'cash-in-the-bank'.</p>
+Yes, I know the proverbial 'Allow for 6 to 9 months or a year' saying.
+What I want to find is some survey or article that is based on primary data and shows the real distribution of time to 'cash-in-the-bank'.

 ## No Answers